wrmay/Hazelcast-certification/README.md

 For detailed results, see [TEST_RESULTS_ROUND_4_N.md](TEST_RESULTS_ROUND_4_N.md).
 This series of experiments is under the heading "Base Architecture + EP Pipelining + Network Level Batching + Strict 90 day Enforcement (a with clean as you go) + HD"

 Unfortunately, a long term downward trend in throughput was observed even though off-heap usage remained under 70% on all machines.
-Fragmentation is my only suspect at present.
-I will be pursuing this.

 ![hd throughput](images/pipeline_netbatch_90day_HD_18a_Extended/throughput.png)